erik-adelbert/aoc/2022/README.md

 From there, the computations are a little tricky but manageable.

 PS.
 It's funny to see `part2` computed faster than `part1` because it has fewer remaining moves.

+## Day 18
+Today's solution is pretty naive, `part1` scans every cube side `x` in the input: if any of the other sides is missing from input, then `x` is added to the area. `part2` is a classical [flood fill](https://en.wikipedia.org/wiki/Flood_fill#Stack-based_recursive_implementation_(four-way)) algorithm: It starts outside of all cubes and eventually moves toward an external side.
+From there, it surfs the surface and keep track of the outside area.